-XXIX.
+XXX.
 Subcontractor Status

-- A. If Contractor intends to subcontract any part of the services provided under this Contract to a separate and independent agency or agencies, Contractor must submit a written Memorandum of Understanding (MOU) with that agency or agencies with original signatures to DBH.
-The MOU must clearly define the following: - 1.
-The name of the subcontracting agency. - 2.
+A. If Contractor intends to subcontract any part of the services provided under this Contract to an individual, company, firm, corporation, partnership or other organization, not in the employment of or owned by Contractor who is performing services on behalf of Contractor under the Contract or under a separate contract with or on behalf of Contractor, Contractor must submit a written Memorandum of Understanding (MOU)

+with that agency or agencies with original signatures to DBH.
+The MOU must clearly define the following:

+- 1. The name of the subcontracting agency. - 2.
 The amount (units, minutes, etc.) and types of services to be rendered under the MOU. - 3.
 The amount of funding to be paid to the subcontracting agency. - 4.
 The subcontracting agency's role and responsibilities as it relates to this Contract. - 5.
 A detailed description of the methods by which the Contractor will insure that all subcontracting agencies meet the monitoring requirements associated with funding regulations. - 6.
+A budget sheet outlining how the subcontracting agency will spend the allocation. - 7.
+Additionally, each MOU shall contain the following requirements: - a.
+Subcontractor shall comply with the Right to Monitor and Audit Performance and Records requirements, as referenced in the Performance Article. - b.
+Subcontractor agrees to comply with Personnel Article related to the review of applicable Federal databases in accordance with Title 42 of the Code of Federal Regulations, Section 455.436, and applicable professional disciplines' and licensing and/or certifying boards' code of ethics and conduct. - c.
+Subcontractor shall operate continuously throughout the term of the MOU with all licenses, certifications, and/or permits as are necessary to perform services and comply with Licensing, Certification, and Accreditation Article related to excluded and ineligible status. - d.
+Subcontractor agrees to perform work under this MOU in compliance with confidentiality requirements, as referenced in the Confidentiality and Laws and Regulations Articles. - e.
+MOU is governed by, and construed in accordance with, all laws and regulations, and all contractual obligations of the Contractor under the primary contract. - f.
+Subcontractor's delegated activities and reporting responsibilities follow the Contractor's obligations in the primary contract. - g.
+Subcontractor shall be knowledgeable in and adhere to primary contractor's program integrity requirements and compliance program, as referenced in the Laws and Regulations Article. - h.
+Subcontractor agrees to not engage in unlawful discriminatory practices, as referenced in the Nondiscrimination Article.

-A budget sheet outlining how the subcontracting agency will spend the allocation. - B. Any subcontracting agency must be approved in writing by DBH and shall be subject to all applicable provisions of this Contract.
+- B. Any subcontracting agency must be approved in writing by DBH and shall be subject to all applicable provisions of this Contract.
 The Contractor will be fully responsible for the performance, duties and obligations of a subcontracting agency, including the determination of the subcontractor selected and the ability to comply with the requirements of this Contract.
-DBH will not reimburse subcontractor directly for any services rendered. - C. Ineligible Persons
+DBH will not reimburse contractor or subcontractor for any expenses rendered without DBH approval of MOU in writing in the fiscal year the subcontracting services started. - C. At DBH's request, Contractor shall provide information regarding the subcontractor's qualifications and a listing of a subcontractor's key personnel including, if requested by DBH, resumes of proposed subcontractor personnel. - D. Contractor shall remain directly responsible to DBH for its subcontractors and shall indemnify the County for the actions or omissions of its subcontractors under the terms and conditions specified in Indemnification and Insurance Article.

+E. Ineligible Persons